concertypin/mdn-lookup/README.md

 ## Usage

 This tool is designed to be used as an MCP tool server.
-You can run it directly:
+You can run it directly using Node:

 ```sh
 node index.js